 That’s why Dr Deakin is at the forefront of ways to analyse and collate the information that can be made available from current technology, and the technology that is just over the horizon.

-“We’ve got to be careful we don’t get into a situation where our sports science information gets ahead of our ability to interpret it,” Dr Deakin said.
-“That’s where people like myself and my department come in, we keep that information at a usable form.”
+“We’ve got to be careful we don’t get into a situation where our sports science information gets ahead of our ability to interpret it,” Dr Deakin says.
+“That’s where people like myself and my department come in.
+We keep that information at a usable form.”

 With technology advancing to such sophisticated levels, it seems sports scientists are claiming ever smaller advantages through the use of detailed analysis.

-“One of the biggest areas that we’re looking at right now is athlete monitoring, and recovery.
-Monitoring how much force an athlete is generating in competition, their types of movement patterns,” Dr Deakin said.
+“One of the biggest areas that we’re looking at right now is athlete monitoring and recovery.
+Monitoring how much force an athlete is generating in competition, their types of movement patterns,” Dr Deakin says.

 “Even the traditional GPS is becoming old-hat, but there are new forms of GPS and new forms of movement devices that we can put on that look at inertia and so forth.
 The idea is to now not just look at the body itself but individual limbs to see how forces are changing.”